Pablo-source/targets-test/README.md

 ![rendered_markdown_report_from_targets_pipeline](https://github.com/Pablo-source/targets-test/assets/76554081/302f7f6b-41ad-4c41-9fd8-c65908aa7aa9)

-## 7. General pipeline structure using visnetwork
+## Pipeline 01.
+General pipeline structure using visnetwork

 First we will merge all incoming .csv files, then we combine them into a single file and we use this new combined data frmae to populate our Markdown report.